 Non-verbal bias can be a positive or negative judgement from a recruiter about a person's body language, appearance, or dress sense.

-We must try to look past these factors when hiring the best people, because how a person looks or behaves during an interview does not necessarily paint a full picture.
-Candidates might be nervous when being interviewed; that does not mean they don't have the right skills for the job.
+We must try to look past these factors when hiring the best people because how a person looks or behaves during an interview does not necessarily paint a full picture.
+Candidates might be nervous when being interviewed; but that does not mean they don't have the right skills for the job.

 How to eliminate: As with beauty bias, blind hiring is one method of non-verbal bias that can be avoided in the initial stages of recruitment.
 You could also consider training, to detect conscious and unconscious bias, and ensure you are continually reviewing your processes to prevent any areas where bias might creep in.